Before and After the 30-Day Shred with Jillian Michaels

 - 1 minute abs: Two exercises for 30 seconds each, or the same exercise when working only one side, switching sides halfway through.

 With a breakdown like this, and each exercises being under a minute, this workout is over FAST.
 And you sweat!
-You sweat a lot!
+A lot!
 When I started, my husband thought the walls were going to fall down.
-My breathing was heavy, my legs felt like jelly, but it was over.
-In 20 minutes.
+My breathing was heavy, my legs felt like jelly, but it was over in 20 minutes.

 So what happened?
 Well, exercises I struggled with in level one, were mastered by day 9 of level three.
 I was amazed how strong my body had become!